AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

     {% include note.html content="Props can be positioned a maximum of 10 metres from the border of the prim." %}
 6. Repeat for each prop.
 7. When you have finished saving all your props, click [DUMP] to output your settings into chat.
-8. Copy-paste the [DUMP] result into your AVpos notecard, replacing the contents of the notecard.
+8. Copy-paste the [DUMP] result into your AVP_Positions notecard, replacing the contents of the notecard.

 {% include warning.html content="End-users of objects made with AVP_menu & AVP_prop will see [NEW] and [DUMP] in AVP_menu's [OWNER] menu, unless you set the AVP_prop script to NO-COPY or NO-TRANSFER." %}